akiidjk/ZInjector/README.md

 ## DISCLAIMER

-This is my first project in Zig, and the purpose is to learn Zig and process injection.
+This is my first project in Zig.
+The goal is to learn Zig and perform process injection.
-I don't know yet what to implement, but the first steps are to learn Zig and implement simple DLL injection.
-Then, I will move on to something similar for Linux, such as LD_PRELOAD hijacking or ptrace-based injection.
+I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple DLL injection.
+Next, I will move on to a similar project for Linux, such as LD_PRELOAD hijacking or ptrace-based injection.

 ## Some cool resource for learning Zig and Process Injection